ecg-icas/icas/src/source/reference/get-metrics-ads.rst

-Title                 ``title``            Title of the ad Start Date            ``startDate``        Creation date of the ad End Date              ``endDate``          If the ad is deleted, deletion date of the ad CPC                   ``cpc``              CPC of the ad for which performance metrics are calculated, in Euros Total spent           ``spent``            Total amount spent for this ad, in Euros Clicks                ``clicks``           Number of clicks that the ad received Impressions           ``impressions``      Number of impressions that the ad received
+Title                 ``title``            Title of the ad Start Date            ``startDate``        Creation date of the ad End Date              ``endDate``          If the ad is deleted, deletion date of the ad CPC                   ``CPC``              CPC of the ad for which performance metrics are calculated, in Euros Total spent           ``spent``            Total amount spent for this ad, in Euros Clicks                ``clicks``           Number of clicks that the ad received Impressions           ``impressions``      Number of impressions that the ad received